 Objectives and visions

 The Centre for Welfare Studies (CVS) wants to contribute to regional as well as national growth through knowledge development in the welfare sector.
-The activities are based on the university’s objectives and visions and its mission Science for the professions.
+The activities are based on the university’s objectives and visions.
 Read more about the university’s objectives and visions here.

 In order to contribute to this development and grown, CVS intends to:

 - Identify collaboration partners for building networks in order to become a driving actor in the development of the welfare sector at different levels (individual, organisational, governmental, political) and sectors (private, public, non-profit)

 - Work interactively and border-crossing through interdisciplinary research and development with relevant actors

 - Contribute to societal development by problematizing, analysing, and reflecting on the challenges of welfare